yling/yPokeStats/README.md

 First, be sure to have all files (ylingstats.lua and the data folder).
 Then if you do, please tell me which game and region you are using so that I can check and add it.

-I hope you'll find my code cleaner, if not, please share your thoughts on how to improve.
+I hope you'll find my code clean, if not, please share your thoughts on how to improve.

 ## TODO
-* Make an mGBA version
+* Write an injectable version in C that would work with various emulators
-* Make a Python interpreter for 6th and 7th gens
+* Test and add all existing versions for gens 1-5